 Following two succesful earlier meetings (in Stockholm in 2006 and in Gothenburg 2007), the Swedish medical history network organizes its third conference, again in Stockholm, on Thursday 29 January 2009.
 The main item on the meeting agenda is the planned project for writing the history of the Karolinska Institute, founded in 1810, and today one of the world’s leading medical research universities.
 As the project involves up to ten Swedish medical historians in 2008 and 2009, it will probably dominate the meeting, but the organizers promise that there will be plenty of time for presentation of other current research projects as well.
 Conference language is Swedish, but you don’t need a Swedish passport to attend.
-For inquiries, contact Roger Qvarsell, , http://www.isak.liu.se/temaq/rq/presentation.
+For inquiries, contact Roger Qvarsell, email@example.com, http://www.isak.liu.se/temaq/rq/presentation.